-The largest group of countries (14 in total) is the one where they are less than 5 percentage points below their national employment rate targets.
+There are 16 countries that are less than 5 percentage points below their national employment rate target in 2017.
 They also come in several categories: Denmark has been stable over the whole period.
-Malta and Poland have grown considerably and steadily, from being more than 10 percentage points from their targets in 2003 to being less than 5 percentage points from them now.
+Poland has grown considerably and steadily, from being more than 10 percentage points from their target in 2003 to being less than 5 percentage points from it now.
 Slovenia and Portugal have had ups and downs.

-Figure 4 shows the gender employment gap, as well as the employment rate level of men and women in each country in 2006 (in orange) and 2016 (in blue).
-The countries are ranked on the size of gender gap in 2016, with Lithuania on the far left hand side having the smallest gap, and Malta on the right hand side having the largest gap among the Member States.
-The bottom of the bars show the employment rate of women, while the top of the bars refers to the employment rate of men.
+Figure 4 shows the gender employment gap, as well as the employment rate level of men and women in each country in 2008 (in orange) and 2017 (in blue).
+The countries are ranked on the size of gender gap in 2017, with Lithuania on the top with the smallest gap, and Malta at the bottom with the largest gap among the EU Member States.
+The left hand side of the bars show the employment rate of women, while the right hand side of the bars refers to the employment rate of men.
 The difference between the employment rate of men and women (i.e. the gender gap) is consequently represented by the length of the bar.
 This means the longer the bar, the larger the gender gap.

-At EU-28 level the gap was 15.7 percentage points in 2006, and it has diminished to 11.6 in 2016.
-The decrease is a result of increasing employment among women.
-Among men the rate has practically been standing still the last ten years (the top of the orange and the blue bar are practically the same, whereas the bottom of the bars do not line up).
+At EU-28 level the gap was 15.1 percentage points in 2008, and it has diminished to 11.5 in 2017.
+The EU-level decrease is a result of increasing employment among women.
+Among men the rate has practically been standing still the last ten years (the right hand side of the orange and the blue bar are practically the same, whereas the left hand side of the bars do not line up).

-Twenty-five Member States have a decrease in the gender employment gap over the period 2006 – 2016.
-The exceptions are Romania, Estonia, and Poland.
+Twenty-six EU Member States have a decrease in the gender employment gap over the period 2008 – 2017, with only Hungary and Romania having an increase.

-Three Member States (Denmark, Greece, and Cyprus) have falling employment rates both for men and for women over this time period.
-Twelve Member States (Estonia, Poland, Hungary, Sweden, Bulgaria, the United Kingdom, the Czech Republic, Slovakia, Germany, Lithuania, Austria, Malta) have increasing rates both for men and for women.
-In ten of these (all but Estonia and Poland), the rates increased faster for women than for men.
+Four Member States (Denmark, Greece, Cyprus, and Finland) have falling employment rates both for men and for women over this time period, while eleven Member States (the Czech Republic, Germany, Estonia, Lithuania, Hungary, Malta, Poland, Romania, Slovakia, Sweden, and the United Kingdom) have increasing rates both for men and for women.
+The other thirteen Member States show increased employment rates for women and decreased employment rates for men.

-We find that employment rates dropped for men while at the same time they increased for women in another twelve Member States (Finland, Slovenia, the Netherlands, France, Croatia, Italy, Belgium, Portugal, Latvia, Ireland, Luxembourg, Spain).
-Only Romania saw an increase among men with a simultaneous decrease among women.
-The decreasing gaps are therefore due to two main factors, almost equally distributed among the countries: about half of the countries have a rising working life participation of both women and men, but with faster increases among women, and the other half of the countries has decreasing employment rates among men while at the same time increasing rates among women.
+The decreasing gaps can, therefore, be attributed to two main factors, almost equally distributed among the countries: about half of the countries have a rising employment rate of both women and men, but with faster increases among women; and the other half have decreasing employment rates among men while at the same time increasing rates among women.

 In addition to increasing the employment rate of women, a clear policy target in the European Union is also to increase the employment rate of older persons, i.e. make people work longer.
 Under the hypothesis that the employment rate of younger people is stable, this should increase the total employment rate.

-In Figure 5, light orange is the decrease in employment rate between 2003 and 2016, darker orange shows the level in 2016, and the full bar shows the level in 2003.
+In Figure 5, light orange represents the decrease in employment rate between 2003 and 2017, darker orange shows the level in 2017, and the full bar shows the level in 2003.
 This means that an age group with an orange bar has had a decrease in employment rate over this period.
 For the bars that are blue, dark blue represents the increase in the employment rate in the same period.
-Consequently the lighter blue bars show the level in 2003, and the total length of the blue bars represents the level in 2016.
+Consequently the lighter blue bars show the level in 2003, and the total length of the blue bars represents the level in 2017.
 Age groups with blue bars, therefore, have had an increase in their employment rate.
-The numbers on the bar show the development (in employment rate percentage points) between 2003 and 2016 for each of the age groups.
+The numbers on the bar show the development (in employment rate percentage points) between 2003 and 2017 for each of the age groups.

-We see clearly that the increase in the employment rate is proportional with age: among persons aged 60-64 it has increased 15.6 percentage points between 2003 and 2016, whereas it has decreased 2 percentage points among persons aged 20-24.
-The age groups from 30 up to 59 are above the 75% EU2020 target.
-The highest employment rate in 2016 is recorded in the 40-44 age group, whereas in 2003 it was the 35-39 age group which was highest.
+This clearly shows that the increase in the employment rate is proportional with age: among persons aged 60-64 it has increased by 17.6 percentage points between 2003 and 2017, whereas it has decreased by 0.6 percentage points among persons aged 20-24.
+The age groups from 30 up to 54 are above the 75% EU2020 target.
+The highest employment rate in 2017 is recorded in the 45-49 age group, whereas in 2003 the 35-39 age group was highest.

-In Figure 6 we see that persons with a medium level education (defined as upper secondary and post-secondary non-tertiary education, ISCED levels 3 and 4) constitute the largest proportion of those in employment both in 2003 and in 2016.
-That means that their situation is rather stable over the period 2003 – 2016, both for men and for women.
+Figure 6 shows that persons with a medium level education (defined as upper secondary and post-secondary non-tertiary education, ISCED levels 3 and 4) constitute the largest proportion of those in employment both in 2003 and in 2017.

 In 2003, one quarter of the persons in employment had a low education, another quarter had a high education, and half had a medium education.
-In 2016 this had shifted, so that one sixth had low education, one third had high education, and the medium level education stood still at one half.
+In 2017, this had shifted so that one sixth had low education, one third had high education, and the medium level education stood still at one half.

-In conclusion we see a marked shift in the European labour market over the last decade, with many more highly educated persons, a notable rise in the number of women, and longer working lives.
+In conclusion, we see a marked shift in the European labour market over the last fifteen years, with many more highly educated persons, a notable rise in the number of women, fewer young and many more older persons.

 Source: The European Union Labour Force Survey (EU-LFS) is a large sample, quarterly survey providing results for the population in private households in the EU, EFTA and the candidate countries.
 Conscripts in military or community service are not included in the results.